Cerberus0013/Horiseon-Refactoring/README.md

 This is a code refactoring/debugging project, in order to better hone my refactoring skills and my ability to create semantic HTML code, as well as to cut out any redundant CSS code.

 This project is not neccassarily usable, just an example of a static website thats been refactored so that a develope  can easily follow the flow of the code

+I also added a special @media style in CSS to make the "seo" in Horiseon to disappear when the screen is under 500px in width.
+(Just for fun)

 I have listed the changes I made below..